-My name is Rabiyat Ajibola Usman, I am from Nigeria and I am currently studying Applied Artificial Intelligence MSc.
+My name is Rabiyat Ajibola Usman, I am from Nigeria and I am currently studying an Applied Artificial Intelligence MSc.
 The opportunity to study in a prestigious University like Cranfield came as a result of the competitive federal scholarship which I secured from Petroleum Technology Development Fund (PTDF), Nigeria to study at Master’s level in the United Kingdom.

 My experience at Cranfield University has been memorable and overwhelming as it is still brewing with lots of fulfilling activities that keep me learning despite the perilous times during a pandemic.

 I joined Cranfield University in October 2019 from Nigeria where I finished my undergraduate studies by divine providence from an equally famous and prestigious institution (Rhema University Nigeria) in 2014.
 I graduated with a First Class in Computer Science.
 I have always been a pace setter and this has not changed.
 Coming to Cranfield and being a pioneer set of my course, as well as the only African in my class, made me appreciate the golden opportunity that was presented before me with a feel of the Midas touch.
 Being a Cranfield student further created an environment where I could be challenged to achieve more, as well as a tougher place to collaborate to become exceptional in the world and contribute to the national development of Nigeria.

 Cranfield has an effective administrative culture, cordial staff and a harmonious environment for human capital development geared towards high standards and reformation of mindsets and thoughts.
 The University has availed me the opportunity of meeting students from all over the world, students from different countries with different cultural backgrounds.
 It was indeed nice interacting with everyone and worthwhile learning how to speak different languages as well as learning about different sumptuous delicacies owing to the fact that we are still keeping in touch while adapting to the new normal.